QODIO/tagator/README.md

     prefix: 'tagator_',           // CSS class prefix
     height: 'auto',               // auto or element
     useDimmer: false,             // dims the screen when result list is visible
-    showAllResultsOnFocus: false  // shows all results even if input box is empty });
+    showAllOptionsOnFocus: false  // shows all options even if input box is empty });
 ```